DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ## Log into the Keycloak Admin Console

-When, it's done,using Openshiftroutes you should be able to access the Keycloak Admin Console using the following URL with the **admin** username and **admin** password:
+When, it's done,using Openshift routes you should be able to access the Keycloak Admin Console using the following URL with the **admin** username and **admin** password:

     ```
     KEYCLOAK_URL=https://$(oc get route keycloak --template='{{ .spec.host }}') &&